igordejanovic/rustemo/docs/src/lexers.md

 # Lexers

 Lexers are components that break an input sequence into its constituent parts called "tokens" or "lexemes".
-Given the current parsing context they return the next token from the input stream.
+Rustemo implements context-aware lexing.
+Given the current parsing context lexers return the next possible tokens from the input stream.
+This gives a greater recognition strength as the lexing is done just for the tokens expected in a given parser state.

+Generally, multiple tokens can match at a given location in which case we say that we have a lexical ambiguity.
+Rustemo has a built-in mechanism for [lexical disambiguation](#lexical-disambiguation).

 To abstract over all possible inputs, Rustemo provides a trait `lexer::Input` which must be implemented by any type that can be used as an input to the